How to Legalize Singapore Documents for Use in Vietnam

 The Embassy or Consulate of Singapore in Vietnam will verify the authenticity of SAL’s Apostille Stamp on the documents:

-- In Hanoi: Embassy of the Republic of Singapore.
-Address: 41-43 Tran Phu Street, Ba Dinh District, Hanoi
+• In Hanoi: Embassy of the Republic of Singapore.
+Address: 41-43 Tran Phu Street, Ba Dinh Ward, Hanoi

-- In HCMC: Consulate-General of the Republic of Singapore.
-Address: The Saigon Centre Tower 2, #11-05 67 Le Loi Boulevard, District 1 Ho Chi Minh City.
+• In HCMC: Consulate-General of the Republic of Singapore.
+Address: The Saigon Centre Tower 2, #11-05 67 Le Loi Boulevard, Saigon Ward, Ho Chi Minh City.

 Processing time: 0,5 to 1 business days